 - Reprographics and the Library will not copy or digitize an entire book, journal, CD, DVD or film for individual use unless the item is in the public domain, or copyright permission has been acquired

 - Individuals should be aware that copyright restrictions may apply in making their own copies of entire items, particularly if the item is currently copyrighted and available for purchase.
 Copies should remain for private use, and never be redistributed or resold.

-- a small portion of a copyrighted book
+- a single chapter, or small portion, of a book

 - a single article from a journal